Hybrid log–gamma

 The hybrid log–gamma (HLG) transfer function is a transfer function jointly developed by the BBC and NHK for high dynamic range (HDR) display.
-It's backward compatible with the transfer function of SDR (the gamma curve).
+It is backward compatible with the transfer function of SDR (the gamma curve).
 It was approved as ARIB STD-B67 by the Association of Radio Industries and Businesses (ARIB).
 It is also defined in ATSC 3.0, Digital Video Broadcasting (DVB) UHD-1 Phase 2, and International Telecommunication Union (ITU) Rec.
 2100.

 HLG is an HDR format that uses the HLG transfer function, BT.2020 color primaries and a bitdepth of 10-bit.
 HLG was designed to be backward compatible with SDR UHDTV.
 However, HLG is not intended to be fully backward compatible with traditional SDR displays that cannot interpret BT.2020 colorimetry.